 This includes providing support for any of the following:

-► Hardware and device issues, including problems related to Chromebooks and other laptops, as well as phones, projectors, printers and similar items
+- Hardware and device issues, including Chromebooks, phones, projectors, printers

-► Information security issues, including student and staff login issues and password resets for students
+- Information security issues, including student and staff login issues

-► Software issues except for those related to Google apps (the latter are handled by the Instructional Technology Department; see below)
+- Software issues except for those related to Google and similar apps

 As noted above, District employees can submit requests for help by using the following email address: email@example.com.